 Essentially a straw harvest festival of 3 days, Pawl Kut is all about celebrating nature.
 The word Pawl means Straw thus, the very name of it suggests to be a festival dedicated to straw harvesting.

 There is even a story behind the celebration of the Pawl Kut festival in India.
 According to the story, it is believed that there was a great famine around 1450 AD which continued for three centuries till 1700 AD.
 And in those three hundred years, there was no major crop production which led to extreme poverty.
-But soon after that, there was a bumper crop production courtesy a good rainfall which changed the entire scenario for one and all.
+But soon after that, there was a bumper crop production courtesy of a good rainfall which changed the entire scenario for one and all.

 People took it as a sign of omen and blessing of Rain God and started celebrating Pawl Kut as a thanksgiving festival.
-Since then the local people started celebrating it in honour of the deities who acknowledged their requests and showered them with rainfall when they needed it the most.
+Since then the local people started celebrating it in honor of the deities who acknowledged their requests and showered them with rainfall when they needed it the most.

-1. The Ritual of Chawnghnawt.
 The festival of Pawl Kut in Mizoram is all about new beginnings and celebrating the bounties of nature.
 During the festival, it is customary for everyone to eat meat and eggs.
 Even the poorest of the people would kill at least a fowl for their household to eat and relish upon.

 A ritual called Chawnghnawt is also performed as per which, the mother and her children sit on a monumental platform, and the mother feeds her children with eggs and meat after which, the children do the same for their mother.
 The main purpose of this ritual is to cherish family love and bonding.

-2. Traditional Celebrations During Pawl Kut.
 Fun activities, dancing events, and singing events are organized by the locals in which both men and women participate with great zeal.
 The day ahead of the festivities is used just for the preparation.

 Every male member of the family goes hunting in order to collect the meat.
 During the occasion, people also donate food among the poor which is one of the customs of this festival.